PARASnagpal99/DSA_Practice/README.md

 # Practice
-I will daily upload  solution to problems  .
+I will daily upload  solution to problems of leetcode and interviewbit .